janus-idp/backstage-plugins/plugins/aap-backend/README.md

 1. Configure the scheduler using one of the following options:

-   - **Method 1**: If the scheduler is configured inside the `app-config.yaml` file, you can use it by adding the following code to the `packages/backend/src/plugins/catalog.ts` file:
+   - **Method 1**: If the scheduler is configured inside the `app-config.yaml` via the schedule config key shown above, add the following code to `packages/backend/src/plugins/catalog.ts` file:

      ```ts title="packages/backend/src/plugins/catalog.ts"
      /* highlight-add-next-line */